Halloween Havoc (1994): Event

 Prior to the next match, the entire match between Jim Duggan and Steve Austin from Fall Brawl, when Duggan won the title, was shown (the original match lasted 35 seconds).
 During the rematch, Duggan retained his title against Austin via disqualification.
-When Duggan attempted to hit Austin with a running clothesline, Austin avoided it and threw Duggan over the top rope, forcing the referee to disqualify Austin.
+When Duggan attempted to hit Austin with a running clothesline, Austin avoided it and threw Duggan over the top rope, lead to Austin being to disqualified.

-Next Vader defeated The Guardian Angel via pinfall following the Vaderbomb.
+Next Big Van Vader defeated The Guardian Angel via pinfall following a jumping splash.

-Then The Nasty Boys (Brian Knobbs and Jerry Sags) defeated Terry Funk and Bunkhouse Buck, after Meng accidentally hit Funk.
+Then The Nasty Boys (Brian Knobbs & Jerry Sags) defeated Terry Funk & Bunkhouse Buck, after Meng accidentally hit Funk.

 The ending of the match saw Sags piledriving Funk on top of a Jack-o-lantern followed by Knobbs pinning Funk.

 The main event saw Hulk Hogan battle Ric Flair in a Steel Cage match for the WCW World Heavyweight Championship with Mr. T as special guest referee.
 In addition, this was a career vs. career match.
 During the match, Sensuous Sherri attempted to climb the cage and hand Flair the championship.
 However, as Jimmy Hart attempted to stop her, he pulled off her skirt.
 As Sting attempted to come and help stop Sherri he was attacked by a masked man.
 This enabled Sherri to climb the cage and help Flair handcuff Mr. T. Hogan however was still able to pick up the victory following a leg drop.
 After the match, Hogan was attacked by a masked man who had been stalking him for months.
 Hogan eventually unmasked the man to reveal him as Brother Bruti.
 After the unmasking, Hogan was attacked by Bruti, Kevin Sullivan, and the debuting Avalanche, before Sting made the save.